groupdocs-rewriter-cloud/groupdocs-rewriter-cloud-dotnet/docs/ParaphraseApi.md

 <a id="paraphrasetextrequestidget"></a>
 # **ParaphraseTextRequestIdGet**
-> RewriterTextResponse ParaphraseTextRequestIdGet (string requestId)
+> ParaphraseTextResponse ParaphraseTextRequestIdGet (string requestId)

 Return text rewriting status.
 Also return rewritten text if paraphrasing was successful